-The graduation rate tracks the progress of students who began their studies as full-time, first-time degree-seeking students to see if they earn a degree within 150% of "normal time" for completing the program in which they are enrolled.
-In the Fall Semester of 2007, 518 full-time, first-time degree-seeking undergraduate students enrolled at AU.
-After 6 years (as of August 31, 2013), 322 of these students (62%) had graduated from Alfred University.
+The graduation rate tracks the progress of students who began their studies as fulltime, first-time degree-seeking students to determine if they earn a degree within 150% of "normal time" for completing the program in which they are enrolled.
+In the Fall Semester of 2009, 465 full-time, first-time degree-seeking undergraduate students enrolled at AU.
+After 6 years (as of August 31, 2015), 279 of these students (60%) had graduated from Alfred University.
+Additional information on AU's graduation and retention rates can be found on College Navigator.